pjreddie/C4.5-Homework/README.md

 ### Calculating Entropy [10 points]###

 The C4.5 algorithm finds partitions for the data that minimize entropy so we need to be able to calculate entropy.
-Entropy is given as the sum across all events (in this case classes) of the probability of that event times the log probability of that event:
+Entropy is given as the negative sum across all events (in this case classes) of the probability of that event times the log probability of that event:

-    sum(prob(event) * log(prob(event)))
+    - sum(prob(event) * log(prob(event)))

 To calculate the probabilities for each class in a given dataset we first need to count the occurences of each class.
 Fill in `count_labels` to return a dictionary containing the number of times each label occurs in the data.